-Amel + Sunkissed - (\$???)
-Sunkissed Amels have so far displayed the expected combination of the sunkissed pattern drawn in the colors of an amel.
+Amel + Sunkissed - Sunkissed Amels have so far displayed the expected combination of the sunkissed pattern drawn in the colors of an amel.
 However, only a small number of specimens exist at this time.

-Amel + Lava - (\$???)
-"Lavamels" appear to be a brightened version of amels with more of the saturated reds/oranges.
+Amel + Lava - "Lavamels" appear to be a brightened version of amels with more of the saturated reds/oranges.
 It is unclear at this point how much of the difference is caused by the lava gene versus selective breeding.
+Photo by Russell Keys the yellows and pinks and "green" hues, snow corns can be very colorful.
+(See "Pink & Green" snow, page 60 and "Coral" snow, page 49)

-Amel + Anery - (\$20-40) Snow is one of the most common double morphs.
+Amel + Anery - Snow is one of the most common double morphs.
 As hatchlings, saddles are pink on a white background.
-If saddle borders are present, they will appear

-"clear" and can develop yellow or mild "green" colors.
-As they mature, the saddle colors can fade in contrast, or turn a more pastel orange-like color.
+If saddle borders are present, they will appear "clear" and can develop vellow or mild pattern and nowhere near as much color.
+The saddles are a pinkish white.
+Hatchlings and some adults can appear virtually patternless.
+Yellow rings sometimes grow in around the saddles.